aalyman42/Horiseon-refactor/README.md

 ## Description

-> Refactored the HTML to include Semantic elements.
+> Refactored the HTML on the Horiseon site to include Semantic elements.

 > Cleaned & Reordered CSS.